silas/node-shutterstock/README.md

 This is a client for interacting with [api.shutterstock.com](http://api.shutterstock.com).

+`options` is an object with client settings.

+Options

+ * `user`: API username (not to be confused with customer username).
+Required.
+ * `key`: API token key.
+Required.
+ * `timeout`: An integer specifying the maximum number of seconds a request can take before timing out.
+Defaults to 30.

 <a name="v1.echo"/>
 #### v1.echo(options, callback)

 Echo back specified options, used to check API connection and credentials.

+`options` is an object of any key-value pairs.

+`callback(err, data)` is the result of the request.

+Data

+Echos request options.

 http://api.shutterstock.com/#testecho